MaharaProject/mahara/README.md

 # SYSTEM REQUIREMENTS

-Here are the system requirements needed to run Mahara 21.10.
+Here are the system requirements needed to run Mahara 21.04.

 ### OS

-Mahara is only officially supported on Debian (8.0/"Jessie" LTS or later) and Ubuntu (16.04/"Xenial Xerus" LTS or later), however it will probably run in any OS with a suitable web server.
+Mahara is only officially supported on Debian (10.0/"Buster" LTS or later) and Ubuntu (18.04/"Bionic Beaver" LTS or later), however it will probably run in any OS with a suitable web server.

-Note: This version of Mahara has NOT been tested on Debian 10+ / Ubuntu 19.04+
+Note: This version of Mahara has NOT been tested on Debian 11+ / Ubuntu 20.10+

-### Web Server
+### Web server

 Mahara is only officially supported on Apache 2 or later, although it will probably run in any web server with the proper PHP extensions.